Upconverting nanoparticles: Physics

-The photon avalanche (PA) mechanism uses photon pump intensity thresholds to control the luminescence intensity, and can therefore have the highest upconversion efficiency with strong emissions.
-This phenomenon exploits cross-relaxation to increase the excited state population.
-Cross-relaxation is a process in which an excited state ion transfers energy to a ground state ion of the same type producing two excited ions of intermediate energy.
-Although PA is seen in some systems, it is the least observed mechanism for upconversion.
+Photon avalanche occurs under conditions of a high ESA/GSA ratio and efficient cross-relaxation (CR).
+Ions, typically Tm3+, Pr3+, Nd3+, initially in the ground state weakly absorb energy from the excitation source.
+This ground-state absorption (GSA) raises the ions to intermediate excited states.
+The excited-state ions absorb the energy more strongly than the ground-state ions.
+Highly excited ions undergo CR with neighboring ground-state ions, producing two ions in intermediate excited states.
+Further cycles of ESA and CR exponentially increase the number of intermediate excited ions.
+They eventually relax back to the ground state, emitting a large number of photons.
+Such systems with high nonlinearity exhibit a steep increase in emission intensity with increasing excitation power.

 The mechanism for photon upconversion in lanthanide-doped nanoparticles is essentially the same as in bulk material, but some surface and size-related effects have been shown to have important consequences.
 While quantum confinement is not expected to have an effect on the energy levels in lanthanide ions since the 4f electrons are sufficiently localized, other effects have been shown to have important consequences on emission spectra and efficiency of UCNPs.
 Radiative relaxation is in competition with non-radiative relaxation, so phonon density of states becomes an important factor.
 In addition, phonon-assisted processes are important in bringing the energy states of the f orbitals in range so that energy transfer can occur.
 In nanocrystals, low frequency phonons do not occur in the spectrum, so the phonon band becomes a discrete set of states.
 With non-radiative relaxation decreasing the lifetimes of excited states and phonon-assistance increasing the probability of energy transfer, the effects of size are complicated because these effects compete with one another.
 Surface-related effects can also have a large influence on luminescence color and efficiency.
 Surface ligands on nanocrystals can have large vibrational energy levels, which can significantly contribute to phonon-assisted effects.

+Lanthanide-doped upconversion nanocrystals have found broad applications across various fields.
+However, their low conversion efficiency remains a significant challenge.
+In recent decades, researchers have developed innovative solutions to synthesize upconversion nanocrystals with greatly improved efficiency.
+One frequently used approach is surface passivation, which aims to reduce quenching from surface impurities, ligands, and solvent molecules through multiphonon relaxation.
+Additionally, techniques such as organic dye sensitization, surface plasmon coupling, dielectric superlensing modulation, and resonant dielectric metasurface modulation have been widely employed for nanophotonic control.
+These techniques play a crucial role in enhancing upconversion luminescence, contributing to the overall improvement in efficiency.